Hotels near Academy of the Americas

 Are there extended-stay hotels near Academy of the Americas?

-Yes — several extended-stay hotels are available near Academy of the Americas.
-Element Detroit at the Metropolitan (6.58 mi) offers a full kitchen and on-site laundry.
-TownePlace Suites by Marriott Detroit Dearborn (6.95 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Detroit Dearborn (7.02 mi) offers a full kitchen and on-site laundry.
+Yes — Element Detroit at the Metropolitan (6.58 mi, from $399/night), TownePlace Suites by Marriott Detroit Dearborn (6.95 mi, from $128/night), and Residence Inn by Marriott Detroit Dearborn (7.02 mi, from $179/night) are all extended-stay properties near Academy of the Americas, with full kitchens and on-site laundry.

 Which hotels near Academy of the Americas offer free breakfast?

-Which hotels near Academy of the Americas have laundry facilities?
+Which hotels near Academy of the Americas have an outdoor pool?

-Which hotels near Academy of the Americas have a pool?
+Which hotels near Academy of the Americas have an indoor pool?

-Which hotels near Academy of the Americas have suites or extra space?
+Which hotels near Academy of the Americas have a fitness center?

-Which hotels near Academy of the Americas have an in-room kitchen or kitchenette?
+Which hotels near Academy of the Americas are pet-friendly?

 Ready to book near Academy of the Americas?